Finitely forcible graphons: Introduction

 Another interesting theorem of this type is by Chung, Graham and Wilson \cite{CGW} asserting that if the edge density of $G$ is ``close'' to $1/2$ and the 4-cycle density is ``close'' to $1/16$, then $G$ is quasi-random, which means (among many other nice properties) that then the density of an arbitrary fixed graph $F$ is ``close'' to $2^{-|E(F)|}$.

 The second theorem is different from the first one in two important ways.
 First, this pair of subgraph densities can never be attained by finite graphs (they can be approximated with arbitrary precision).
-Second, the structure forced by the two subgraph densities is not as well defined as in the first example.
+Second, stability makes less sense in this setting since quasirandomness is a less rigid structure.
 Motivated by their results, Chung, Graham and Wilson introduced the notion of a forcing family, which is any set of graphs that can be used to force quasi-randomness in a similar way.
 They ask which graph families are forcing families.

 Our paper goes in a slightly different direction.
 Instead of asking which graph families can be used to force quasi-randomness, we ask which structures can be forced by prescribing the densities of finitely many subgraphs.
 For this reason we will define forcing families more generally.